Master of Science in

 About Aviation and Aerospace Sustainability at the Worldwide & Online Campus

-The curriculum of the MS in Aviation and Aerospace Sustainability draws on recent advances in cutting edge science, practices and innovations and applies an interdisciplinary case approach and systems perspective.
+The curriculum of the master's in Aviation and Aerospace Sustainability draws on recent advances in cutting edge science, practices and innovations and applies an interdisciplinary case approach and systems perspective.

-In our degree program, you learn to contextualize knowledge resources concerning aviation and aerospace sustainability strategy, policy and the legal framework.
+In this online degree program, you learn to contextualize knowledge resources concerning aviation and aerospace sustainability strategy, policy and the legal framework.

 You will use analytic tools to enable objective and comprehensive impact analysis supporting sustainability initiatives and projects.
 Lastly, you will evaluate and suggest improvements to sustainability, attitudes, and practices.